 How to make homemade bath bombs

-Our Stylist Emily has been hard at work making her own bath bombs, so why not watch this video below to see how easily they can be made:
+Our Stylist Emily has been hard at work making her own bath bombs, so why not watch this video at the top of the page to see how easily they can be made.

 Homemade bath bomb ingredients

 All of the ingredients below can be purchased from any good hardware store: